Rinalpatel21/CLlUqAi7OvalF1k3/README.md

 - The Logistic Regression model showed much better generalization.
 The difference between training and test set metrics was relatively small, suggesting they are not overfitting.
 Although their raw performance metrics (Accuracy, F1-score) are not as high as the overfit training scores of other models, their consistent performance makes them more reliable.

 ### Impact of X_mean Feature
-- The statsmodels Logistic Regression using only X_mean as a predictor achieved a remarkable recall of **0.905** on the test set.
+- The Logistic Regression using only X_mean as a predictor achieved a remarkable recall of **0.905** on the test set.
 This highlights the potential simplicity in predicting happiness if an aggregate score is sufficiently informative.

 ### Optimal Threshold Application
 - Applying an optimal threshold (**0.45**) to the Logistic Regression model (with all features) significantly boosted recall on the test set to **0.810**, while maintaining a reasonable F1-score of **0.680**.
 This demonstrates the importance of threshold tuning for specific optimization goals.

 ## Final Model Selection
-- Logistic Regression with all features and an optimal threshold of **0.45** also performed strongly with a test recall of **0.810** and a slightly better precision of **0.59**, offering a good balance.
+- Logistic Regression with all features and an optimal threshold of **0.45** performed strongly with a test recall of **0.810** and a slightly better precision of **0.59**, offering a good balance.
 - Strong and consistent results across both training and testing datasets Indicates low overfitting and good bias–variance balance
 - The model achieved the best balance between predictive performance, interpretability, and business applicability.
    Model coefficients directly explain how each feature affects customer happiness.